 ❖ Candidate must be currently enrolled in at least 10th grade, and be at least 15 years old.
 Fourteen year olds can be accepted into the formation program so long as their is a proper maturity level and understanding of the sacrament.

-❖ All candidates for Confirmation must fully participate in the Confirmation Zoom Meetings, missing no more than 2 class sessions.
+❖ All candidates for Confirmation must fully participate in any/all meetings that are virtual.
+One may not miss more than 2 class sessions.

 ❖ Per Diocesan guidelines, all candidates must participate in a retreat experience as part of their sacramental preparation.